 The Sounds (photo: Estefany Gonzalez)

-This year marked the 10-year anniversary of many great albums, including Dying to Say This to You by The Sounds.The Swedish indie rockers first formed in the late '90s and debut their first record back in 2002.
-Since then, the band has released four more full-length albums, but Dying to Say This to You, an album the band recorded in Oakland, and brought together a collection the bands of Bay Area fans at The Fillmore on Sunday, December 18.
+This year marked the 10-year anniversary of many great albums, including Dying to Say This to You by The Sounds.The Swedish rockers formed in the late ’90s and released five catchy full-length albums.
+Yet, Dying to Say This to You, an album the band recorded in Oakland, was the album which brought together a collection of Bay Area fans to The Fillmore on Sunday, December 18.

 Though the night was full of nostalgia, the lineup offered performances from up-and-coming artists, too.
 The show kicked off with a performance by My Jerusalem, a high energy band from Austin, Texas.
 Next, LA’s Zipper Club dazzled the crowd with a backlit performance and a killer light show.